TonyQianch/AgendaAddonScript/README.md

 # AgendaAddonScript
-Agenda Add-on developed for YSI to automate appointment reminder emails, room arrangement and agenda generating
+Agenda Add-on developed for YSI (an afterschool tutoring organization) to automate appointment reminder emails, room arrangement and agenda generating